||Special Supplemental Nutrition Program for Women, Infants and Children (WIC)

 - The percentage of WIC infants breastfeeding at six months of age increased by 61.2 percent, from 12.9 to 20.8 percent; and,

-- For those infants who are fed infant formula, 90 percent received iron-fortified formula, which is recommended for nearly all nonbreastfed infants for the first year of life.
+- Among infants fed infant formula, 90 percent received iron-fortified formula, which is recommended for nearly all nonbreastfed infants for the first year of life.

 Immunization Rates and Regular Source of Medical Care

-A regular schedule of immunizations is recommended for children from birth to 2 years of age, which coincides with the period in which many low-income children participate in WIC.
-Studies have found significantly improved rates of childhood immunization and of having a regular source of medical care associated with WIC participation.
+A regular schedule of immunizations is recommended for children from birth to age 2, which coincides with the period during which many low-income children participate in WIC.
+Studies have found significantly improved rates of childhood immunization and regular medical care associated with WIC participation.

 Improved Cognitive Development